Tharon-C/CSS-in-Components/PITCHME.md

 ---

 ### Already joind concerns between markup and styles
-This is good, the separation is between data, state, and presentation.
+This is good, a better separation in a modern application is between data, state, and presentation.

 ---